"There is no place more lonely," thought Kristyn, "than a big city."

 The man looked surprised.
 He looked at her and told her he loved math.
 He started to talk to her about math and music, and she found herself babbling about trigonometric formulas and calculus.
 What was this man saying?
 That mathematics is like poetry?
-She had never heard this before, although she had felt it at times.
+She had never heard anyone say this before, although she had felt it at times.

 She found herself talking about music, about harmony and counterpoint and Bach second movements.
 Kristyn didn't know what to do.
 Who was this man?
 Why does he keep looking at me that way?
 What would happen to me if I looked into his eyes?

 They started to talk about movies.
 He seemed to have seen every movie she had ever seen, and he remembered every detail that she remembered.

 But who was this man?
 The woman was his friend but they were not married.